It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 Anyway, when the Oxydators arrived we set them up and used 2 catalysts per device.

-Catalysts are small ceramic pieces that come with the Oxydator and control the release of Hydrogen Peroxide in the water.
+Catalysts are small ceramic pieces that come with the Oxydator and control the release of Hydrogen Peroxide into the water.

 The more catalysts you use, the faster the release of Oxygen and Peroxide.